stefhol/kotlin-spring-boot-openapi-gradle/README.md

 * /specs/ contains the OpenApi Model
 #### Backend
 Backend Server Needs the Shared library to run, hibernate creates the necessary Database
+# Testing
+Import Shared/specs/basic.yml in Postman and try some API Calls.
+All security features are disabled